VeenixDev/KeyVault/README.md

 This is a simple backend + website to store keys.

-For example you can store keys for shops on this website.
+For example you can store keys for steam on this website.

 This project was a small project I did to better keep track of my unused Steam keys therefor its not beautiful but everything should function.